 Here on the shakuhachi lessons page you’ll find my instructional videos.
 I’ve made free videos to get you started and soon you’ll find more, including many for purchase.
 I’ll also be available to give you personalized guidance and the details for that will be outlined in the paid video lessons once they’re available.
-These days I must spend most of my time crafting shakuhachi.
+These days I must spend most of my time crafting shakuhachi for sale.
 However, I teach live shakuhachi lessons to a small number of dedicated students.
-Occasionally I have openings for new regular students and you’re welcome to email me and inquire about availability.
+Occasionally I have openings for new regular students.
+You’re welcome to email me and inquire about my availability.

 Advantages of shakuhachi lesson videos